RabinSharma25/postgre-sql-docker/README.md

 Setting up postgreSQL in remote server using docker and configuring it for remote access

 # In local
-1. building the docker image fromt he dockerfile sudo docker build -t my-postgres-image -f postgresDockerFile .
+1. Building the docker image from he dockerfile
+- sudo docker build -t my-postgres-image -f postgresDockerFile .

 2. running the docker image
-sudo docker run --name my-postgres-container -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydb -p 5432:5432 -d my-postgres-image
+- sudo docker run --name my-postgres-container -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydb -p 5432:5432 -d my-postgres-image

 # In remote server

-1. First build the image
+1. First build the image in your local
 2. push the docker image to docker hub
  - login to docker
    - docker login